spellsharp/IPL-Results-Prediction/README.md

 ## Future Scope
 For those interested to develop on top of this project, do consider this: Iterate through the entire dataset that's used for Final Score Prediction and pass each match teams and other details through the Match Outcome Prediction to get a seeding of sorts to get more accurate prediction.
 The other way may work as well.

+## Disclaimer
+This is an undergrad college semester project and was made public for educational purposes, specifically targeted at other undergrad college students who are just starting out in Machine Learning.
+There are several improvements that can be made to these files.
+Feel free to raise an issue if you feel the need.